Solo Travel in Asia

 Asia is the largest continent and is divided into several regions from the Stans in Central Asia to Indonesia in the South.
 Buddhist culture and temples can be found all over South East Asia and this region is by far the cheapest and easiest for solo travel in Asia.

-Only recently opened to tourism, Burma is one of the world’s best kept secrets.
-A relatively undiscovered country drenched in rich Buddhist culture, Burma forms part of the Golden Triangle and borders Thailand.
+Only recently opened to tourism, Myanmar is one of the world’s best kept secrets.
+A relatively undiscovered country drenched in rich Buddhist culture, Myanmar forms part of the Golden Triangle and borders Thailand.
 Islands surrounded by limestone karst, made famous by the movie The Beach have a party atmosphere which will satisfy the hardest clubber in Thailand.
 If it’s tranquility that you need, head to the lesser known islands south of Bangkok.

 Head north to the land of Genghis Khan and get a taste of nomadic life in Outer Mongolia or experience real Chinese cuisine, tranquil gardens and majestical landscapes along the Yangtze River in China.
 Trek along the Great Wall, see the Terracotta Army or just get back to nature at Tiger Leaping Gorge.
 Enjoy the nightlife of South Korea, the buzz of Tokyo and the many islands of the Philippines.